A Reinforcement Learning Approach in Multi-Phase Second-Price Auction Design: Omitted Proof in sec:KnownF

 \subsection{Useful Lemmas for Proving \texorpdfstring{\Cref{thm:knownf}}{thm:knownf}}

 Now, we begin to prove our conclusions.
-First of all, we show the following lemma to bound the number of buffers. \begin{lemma} Under \Cref{assumption:linearmdp} about linear MDP, it holds that the number of episodes of buffer is not larger than $\frac{3HC_2\log^2 K}{\log \frac{1}{\gamma}}$.
-Then, the number of corresponding steps is not larger than $\frac{3H^2C_2\log^2 K}{\log \frac{1}{\gamma}}$, where $C_2$ is a constant only depends on $d$ and $\lambda$. \end{lemma}
+First of all, we show the following lemma to bound the number of buffers.
+Buffer episodes represent those episodes in buffer periods. \begin{lemma} Under \Cref{assumption:linearmdp} about linear MDP, it holds that the number of buffer episodes is not larger than $\frac{3HC_2\log^2 K}{\log \frac{1}{\gamma}}$.
+Then, the number of corresponding steps is not larger than $\frac{3H^2C_2\log^2 K}{\log \frac{1}{\gamma}}$, where $C_2$ is a constant that only depends on $d$ and $\lambda$. \end{lemma}

-Because of the existence of buffer, the bidder will not overbid or underbid a lot in the other episodes.
+Because of the existence of a buffer, the bidder will not overbid or underbid a lot in the other episodes.
 Then, we have the following lemma. \begin{lemma} Apart from the buffer periods, a rational bidder won't overbid or underbid for more than $\frac{3H\sqrt{2N}}{K\sqrt{1-\gamma}}$, denoted by $\frac{C_3 H}{K}$. \end{lemma}

-Then we define $\mathtt{L}$ being the number of steps the bidder doesn't bid his true value and change the outcome of the auction.
+Then we define $\mathtt{L}$ as the number of steps the bidder doesn't bid his true value and change the outcome of the auction.
 Then, it holds the following lemma with the help of \Cref{overbid}.
 We formalize the definition of $\mathtt{L}$ for any given $i,h$ as follows.

 \begin{lemma} With probability at least $1-\delta$, it holds that for any given $i$, $h$

 where $C_4$ is a constant independent of $K$ and $H$. \end{lemma}

 Now, we bound the number of steps we use $\pi_{\rm rand}$ instead of $\pi_{\tilde{k}}$.
 Especially, we regard $\pi_{\rm rand}$ as the policy used in the situation that happens with probability $\frac{1}{KH}$.